 ‡ effect estimates reported by Dagenais et al. were inverted to assess high vs. low education.
 The definitions

-§ The ratio of the effect estimates was calculated to using the following equation, where ES1 is the effect estimate for primary vs. no formal education; ES2 is the effect estimate for secondary vs. no formal education; and Var(ES1) and Var(ES2) are the respective standard errors for each effect estimate: ES1/ES2 = exp(ln(ES1) -ln(ES2) and SE(ES1/ES2) and Var(ES1/ES2) = ES1/ES2Var(ES1)2/ES12 + Var(ES2)2/ES22).
-We then pooled the calculated effect estimates for secondary vs. primary education and secondary vs. no formal education to obtain an effect estimate that most closely matches or GDD definition of high vs. low education.
+§ The categories “no formal education” and “primary education” of this study fall into the low education definition of the GDD.
+To combine these categories, we first calculated the ratio of “secondary education vs. no formal education” by “primary education vs. no formal education” to obtain the effect of “secondary education vs. primary education”.
+Then, we pooled the later with the effect of “secondary education vs. no education” and obtained the effect of “secondary education vs. primary + no formal education” that most closely matches or GDD definition of high vs. low education.
+The ratio of the effect estimates was calculated to using the following equation, where ES1 is the effect estimate for primary vs. no formal education; ES2 is the effect estimate for secondary vs. no formal education; and Var(ES1) and Var(ES2) are the respective standard errors for each effect estimate: ES1/ES2 = exp(ln(ES1) -ln(ES2) and SE(ES1/ES2) and Var(ES1/ES2) = ES1/ES2Var(ES1)2/ES12 + Var(ES2)2/ES22). .

 ǁ Effect estimate was inverted to standardize to urban vs. rural comparison